 Technical Support Team Leader Resume Questions

-A functional format lets you highlight your qualifications while hiding gaps in your work background.
+There are three main resume formats: chronological, functional, and combination.
+Chronological resumes are the most popular form, featuring a list of job positions organized by date.
+This is excellent if you have a solid work history or want to spotlight prestigious employers.
+For an example of this layout, look at the technical support team leader resume sample.A functional format lets you highlight your qualifications while hiding gaps in your work background.
 Choose the functional resume if you have the skills but not the experience.
 The combination resume is a hybrid of the above formats, with the functional format’s skill section and a brief job history like the chronological resume.
 This is an outstanding choice for applicants with little experience but a robust skillset.

-List schools in the education section as with the technical support team leader resume sample.
+List schools in the education section as with the technical support team leader resume examples.
 An education section is a must for any technical position.
 Create a list of your degrees, always starting with the most advanced.
 One exception to this is you always want industry-related degrees first.
 It would be better to list a Bachelor in Computer Science before a Master in Physics, for instance.
 This section is typically left until the end of the resume, though a degree from an impressive university could get hiring managers to take a closer look at your resume if placed at the beginning.
 Including your GPA has fallen out of favor, but always list any honors such as cum laude.

 Depending on the position and your background, it may be better to have a certification section separate from your education.
 While one or two certifications can look fine next to your degree, half a dozen can make for an overly long section.
-Creating a separate area also draws attention to your specific certifications.
+Creating a separate area in your resume template also draws attention to your specific certifications.
 Start with the most recent program and move backwards.
 Give the full title, the organization that certified you, and the year you received it.